istio/istio.io/content/en/docs/ambient/getting-started/manage-traffic/index.md

 You'll notice the majority of requests go to `reviews-v1`.
 You can confirm the same if you open the Bookinfo application in your browser and refresh the page multiple times.
 Notice the requests from the `reviews-v1` don't have any stars, while the requests from `reviews-v2` have black stars.

-## 2. Next steps
+## Next steps

-This section concludes Getting Started guide for ambient mode.
-You can continue exploring the [Ambient Mode User Guides](/docs/ambient/usage/) to learn more about Istio's features and capabilities.
+This section concludes the Getting Started guide for ambient mode.
+You can continue exploring the [ambient mode user guides](/docs/ambient/usage/) to learn more about Istio's features and capabilities.